-Honda strives to further reduce the risk of bribery and corruption by educating all associates on the bribery and corruption prevention through awareness-raising activities in accordance with the Honda Code of Conduct, and by providing training to personnel stationed overseas and newly appointed managers based on their positions and roles.
-Regarding its subsidiaries, Honda has launched training programs, matched to conditions in each company, aimed at raising awareness.
+Honda strives to further reduce the risk of bribery and corruption by educating all associates on the bribery and corruption prevention through awareness-raising activities for the Honda Code of Conduct, and by providing training to personnel stationed overseas and newly appointed managers based on their positions and roles.
+For subsidiaries, the Company has established training programs tailored to each company's situation and is working to raise awareness of bribery and corruption prevention.
+Policy | 2